rahhulleee/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>

 e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 </box>

-### Viewing help : `help`
+### Finding help : `help`

-Shows the link to the User Guide and Command Summary of InsureBook.
+Opens a pop-up window with the link to InsureBook's User Guide and Command Summary for your reference.
+The linked can be copied with using the 'Enter' key, and can be closed using the 'Esc' key.

 Format: `help`